Rising Mpox Infections in South Africa Prompt Health Department Warning

 - Laboratory personnel

-- Close contacts (for post-exposure prophylaxis)
+- Close contacts of infected individuals (for post-exposure prophylaxis)

 In addition, Tecovirimat, an antiviral drug, should be available soon to help reduce the severity of mpox infections.
 The National Department of Health is working with the WHO and international partners to acquire these resources and develop an equitable distribution plan.